Bank Secrecy Act

 Information Available From BSA-Reporting Database

-Examination planning should also include an analysis of the SARs, Currency Transaction Reports (CTR), and CTR exemptions that the bank has filed.
-SARs, CTRs, and CTR exemptions may be downloaded from or obtained directly online from the BSA-reporting database (Web CBRS).
-Each federal banking agency has staff authorized to obtain this data from the BSA-reporting database.
-When requesting searches from the BSA-reporting database, the examiner should contact the appropriate person (or persons), within his or her agency, sufficiently in advance of the examination start date in order to obtain the requested information.
+FinCEN Query replaced the BSA-reporting database, Web Currency Banking and Retrieval System, as the system of records for all BSA reports.
+Examination planning should also include an analysis of the Suspicious Activity Reports (SARs), Currency Transaction Reports (CTR), and CTR exemptions that the bank has filed.
+SARs, CTRs, and CTR exemptions may be exported or downloaded from or obtained directly online from the BSA-reporting database (FinCEN Query).
+Each federal banking agency has staff authorized to obtain this data from the BSA reporting database.
+When requesting searches from the BSA reporting database, the examiner should contact the appropriate person (or persons), within his or her agency, sufficiently in advance of the examination start date in order to obtain the requested information.
 When a bank has recently purchased or merged with another bank, the examiner should obtain SARs, CTRs, and CTR exemptions data on the acquired bank, as well.

-Downloaded information can be displayed on an electronic spreadsheet, which contains all of the data included on the original document filed by the bank as well as the Internal Revenue Service (IRS) Document Control Number (DCN), and the date the document was entered into the BSA-reporting database.
+Downloaded information can be displayed on an electronic spreadsheet, which contains all of the data included on the original document filed by the bank as well as the BSA Identification Number (BSA-ID), and the date the document was entered into the BSA-reporting database.
 Downloaded information may be important to the examination, as it will help examiners:

 - Identify high-volume currency customers.